iavofficial/IAVFrontendFramework/README.md

 If you want to initialize i18next your own way (for example to specify an interpolation function) you can define an initialization function and pass it to the *DisaPage* component by using the *initI18Next* property.
 If the user hasn't accepted cookies, i18next will be initialized by the framework regardless whether this property is specified or not.
 In case the *initI18Next* property is specified the function will be executed when the user accepts cookies.

 You may want to use another internationalization library or use own implementations.
 The Disa-Framework introduces the concept of *LanguageProviders*.
 The default language provider comes with the framework and uses i18next.
-You can specify your oww *LanguageProvider*.
+You can specify your own *LanguageProvider*.
 This LanguageProvider has to use the *LanguageContext* (has to render LanguageContext.Provider) from *"@...scope.../disa-framework/language"*.
 The framework detects that LanguageContext.Provider was rendered and skips the default initialization.

 You can find more information about I18next [here](https://react.i18next.com/).